Ferrari 812 Superfast Review: One of the Best Engines of All Time

 Ferrari calls its four-wheel steering Virtual Short Wheelbase; the wheels turn opposite the fronts below 6 mph and in parallel above that speed.
 What sounds like a bit of Orwellian marketing speak is actually a damn accurate descriptor.
 The first time you throw the 812 into an extremely tight corner you'll feel it tuck itself toward the apex as the rear axle adjusts.
 A big, front-engine, V12 grand tourer shouldn't be capable of that kind of bright-eyed handling.
 The heretical EPS system has two more tricks up its sleeve, the ability to increase steering wheel torque as you reach the edge of lateral grip and use that torque to help you manage power oversteer.
 It's both a warning and a beckoning hand—things are getting real.
 If you're up for it, the Ferrari 812 Superfast is, too.
 Though I'd still like a bit more feedback through the wheel.

-So, the incredible (albeit computer-assisted) grip, smart engine packaging and eager steering, you've got unreal straight-line acceleration and vivid performance in the curves.
+So, thanks to the incredible (albeit computer-assisted) grip, smart engine packaging and eager steering, you've got unreal straight-line acceleration and vivid performance in the curves.
 Even the LaFerrari-sourced brakes—Brembo six-piston carbon ceramics with 15.7 inch rotors up front, four-piston/ 14.2 in back—are dialed in for a 5.8 percent faster stop than in the F12 and feel up to the challenge of halting a fast car that's approaching two tons.

 Perhaps the only mark against the 812 Superfast is that it's a bit too stiff and busy to make a real GT car.
 The bones are all there, including a cavernous-for-a-supercar cargo hold with 18 cubic feet of space.
 But even the "Bumpy Road" mode on Ferrari's magnetorheological dampers doesn't deliver the relaxed ride you're looking for on a long haul trip.
 And you'll be stopping for gas a lot.
 I saw 10 mpg combined over my week with it, and that's not counting the half-tank of premium I vaporized in a two-hour canyon run.